deddiebo/distributions/README.md

 - ### lognormal
+-
+-
 - ### exponential

+ **parameters(lambda)  &emsp;  (rate)**
+1. Plots of examples
+2. Cumulative Distribution Function plot of examples
+3. Percent Point Function plot of examples
+4. Samples from an exponential distribution
+5. Histogram of samples

 - ### geometric
 **parameter(p)  &emsp;  (probability of success of a single trial)**
 1. Histogram of number of Bernoulli trials needed to get the first success